 Final Paper (30): The research paper gives you the opportunity to probe deeper into an aspect of contextual gospel communication that has particularly intrigued you.
-The paper should be typed, double-spaced, 5-7 pages in length, and it needs to reflect interaction with at least 5 GRADING SCALE AND RATIONALE:
+The paper should be typed, double-spaced, 5-7 pages in length, and it needs to reflect interaction with at least 5 sources (at least two should be from outside of the course readings).
+See attached rubric for more detail.